National Philanthropic Trust: Organizational overview

-NPT was founded out of a family office in 1996 in Jenkintown, Pennsylvania.
-In 2000, they began partnering with financial institutions to provide donor-advised funds to institutional clients.
+NPT was established in 1996 by the Pitcairn Trust Company in Jenkintown, Pennsylvania, as a donor-advised fund organization allowing donors to recommend charitable distributions from funds held by the trust.

 Contributions from donors broke the $1 billion mark in 2005.
-In 2011, NPT began accepting contributions of illiquid assets like closely held stock, real estate, hedge fund interest, and more.
+In 2011, NPT began accepting contributions of illiquid assets like closely held stock, hedge fund interest, and real estate.
 NPT launched their first global affiliate in 2013.